bigkahuna443/SkinModHelper/docs/guide/README.md

 hashSeed
 -----------------------------------
-We should have mentioned that the Skin Mod Helper will make your skin compatible with CelesteNet.
+We should have mentioned that the SkinModHelper will make your player skin compatible with CelesteNet.
 SkinModHelper use a "hashSeed" to do it, that "hashSeed" defaults is "[Options]"

 If your skin happens to conflict with other skins when compatible with CelesteNet,